luxfi/docs/docs/tooling/rpc-providers.md

 ### Chainstack

 [Chainstack](https://chainstack.com/build-better-with-lux/) supports the
-C-Chain, X-Chain, P-Chain, and the Fuji Testnet.
+C-Chain, X-Chain, P-Chain, and the Testnet.

 Features: